-Any officer who has reasonable cause to believe that the person to be arrested has committed a crime or public offense may use reasonable force to effect the arrest, to prevent escape or to overcome resistance.
-An officer who makes or attempts to make an arrest need not retreat or desist from his/her efforts by reason of resistance or threatened resistance on the part of the person being arrested, nor shall an officer be deemed the aggressor or lose his/her right to self-defense by the use of reasonable force to effect the arrest, prevent escape or to overcome resistance.
+Any deputy who has reasonable cause to believe that the person to be arrested has committed a crime or public offense may use reasonable force to effect the arrest, to prevent escape or to overcome resistance.
+A deputy who makes or attempts to make an arrest need not retreat or desist from his/her efforts by reason of resistance or threatened resistance on the part of the person being arrested, nor shall a deputy be deemed the aggressor or lose his/her right to self-defense by the use of reasonable force to effect the arrest, prevent escape or to overcome resistance.

-300.3.2 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE [Federal] OCLEAC-2021 - 8.2015.1 (a)
+300.3.2 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE

-When determining whether to apply force and evaluating whether an officer has used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit.
+When determining whether to apply force and evaluating whether a deputy has used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit.
 These factors include but are not limited to:

-- (a) Immediacy and severity of the threat to officers or others. - (b) The conduct of the individual being confronted, as reasonably perceived by the officer at the time. - (c) Officer/subject factors (e.g.,age, size, relative strength, skill level, injuries sustained, level of exhaustion or fatigue, the number of officers available vs. subjects). - (d) The effects of suspected drug or alcohol use. - (e) The individual's mental state or capacity. - (f) The individual's ability to understand and comply with officer commands. - (g) Proximity of weapons or dangerous improvised devices. - (h) The degree to which the individual has been effectively restrained and his/her ability to resist despite being restrained. - (i) The availability of other reasonable and feasible options and their possible effectiveness. - (j) Seriousness of the suspected offense or reason for contact with the individual. - (k) Training and experience of the officer. - (I) Potential for injury to officers, suspects, and others. - (m) Whether the individual appears to be resisting, attempting to evade arrest by flight, or is attacking the officer. - (n) The risk and reasonably foreseeable consequences of escape.

-- (o) The apparent need for immediate control of the individual or a prompt resolution of the situation. - (p) Whether the conduct of the individual being confronted no longer reasonably appears to pose an imminent threat to the officer or others. - (q) Prior contacts with the individual or awareness of any propensity for violence. - (r) Any other exigent circumstances.
+- a.
+Immediacy and severity of the threat to deputies or others. - b.
+The conduct of the individual being confronted, as reasonably perceived by the deputy at the time. - c.
+Deputy/subject factors (e.g.,age, size, relative strength, skill level, injuries sustained, level of exhaustion or fatigue, the number of deputies available vs. subjects). - d.
+The effects of suspected drug or alcohol use. - e.
+The individual's mental state or capacity. - f.
+The individual's ability to understand and comply with deputy commands. - g.
+Proximity of weapons or dangerous improvised devices. - h.
+The degree to which the individual has been effectively restrained and his/her ability to resist despite being restrained. - i.
+The availability of other reasonable and feasible options and their possible effectiveness. - j.
+Seriousness of the suspected offense or reason for contact with the individual. - k.
+Training and experience of the deputy. - 1.
+Potential for injury to deputies, suspects, and others. - m.
+Whether the individual appears to be resisting, attempting to evade arrest by flight, or is attacking the deputy. - n.
+The risk and reasonably foreseeable consequences of escape. - o.
+The apparent need for immediate control of the individual or a prompt resolution of the situation. - p.
+Whether the conduct of the individual being confronted no longer reasonably appears to pose an imminent threat to the deputy or others. - q.
+Prior contacts with the individual or awareness of any propensity for violence. - r.
+Any other exigent circumstances.